Let’s check our system to prevent legionella from harming our health! – Targatocn.it-breakinglatest.news-Breaking Latest News

 In combination with the various treatments useful for safeguarding your system, good prevention is recommended with constant monitoring of temperatures.
 In this type of prevention, it is useful to apply a domestic hot water thermoregulation system to the system in order to lower energy costs and keep the hot water in the optimal anti-Legionella range.

-The last aspect that should be considered is the possibility of heat loss due to the insulation factor of the systems and domestic hot water preparers; the advice is to have the latest generation equipment provided with adequate insulation and in the phase of new construction or renovation of buildings provide for good insulation of the system serving the domestic hot water.
+The last aspect that should be considered is the possibility of heat loss due to the insulation factor of the systems and domestic hot water preparers; the advice is to equip yourself with the latest generation equipment with adequate insulation and in the phase of new construction or renovation of buildings provide for good insulation of the system serving the domestic hot water.

 This intervention, combined with regular preventive operations such as flushing less used utilities, disinfection of the system and monitoring of temperatures, guarantees a reduction in costs, as far as possible.
 This clarification derives from the fact that the safeguarding of the civil or industrial system is possible if the replacement of obsolete appliances with new, more performing ones is accompanied by good preventive health habits.